SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2013-10-16-monogame-nuget-packages-are-go.markdown

 > **\*Note**
 >
-> Just did a quick browse on NuGet for MonoGame and you may see a few interesting surprises as there are several packages for engines and updates already available that make use of MonoGame.&nbsp; Sadly this also means the actual MonoGame packages are listed last???
+> Just did a quick browse on NuGet for MonoGame and you may see a few interesting surprises as there are several packages for engines and updates already available that make use of MonoGame.
+Sadly this also means the actual MonoGame packages are listed last???

 * * *